parinfer/parinfer.js/lib/parinfer.js.md

 This new rule is the following.
 In Paren Mode, close-parens are allowed at the start of a line if there is a cursor before it.
 See [`onLeadingCloseParen`].

-### Preserving Relative Indentation during Text Insertion/Removal
+## Preserving Relative Indentation while typing

 Unfortunately, the previous method for preserving relative indentation does not work when it is the user's insertion or deletion operations